garrettbland/blockbuilder/README.md

 ## To Do

 -   Move options over to use tailwind config
 -   Migrate all blocks to their own div for hover styling/spacing (example -> how margin & padding look on blocks on hover)

 ### Development

 This project is using next js.

+### Netlify

+Testing out next-on-netlify package.
+To run locally, `npm run builder` and then `netlify dev`

 ### How does it work